Dalmatian keeping hydrated by drinking water from a metal bowl

 The type of water bowl can have a big impact on your dog’s drinking habits:

-• Avoid reflective bowls: Shiny metal bowls can sometimes put dogs off, especially if they’re startled by their reflection.
+• Avoid reflective bowls: Shiny bowls can sometimes put dogs off, especially if they’re startled by their reflection.

 • Replace plastic bowls regularly: Plastic can absorb odours over time, which may deter your dog.